dzharii/awesome-typescript/README.md

 ### Back-end API
 * :octocat: [design-first](https://adam-hanna.github.io/design-first-docs/) - A REST Api templating engine for Typescript
 * :octocat: [Nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications on top of TypeScript 🚀 (see also: https://nestjs.com/)
+  * :octocat: [Nestia](https://github.com/samchon/nestia) - Automatic SDK generator for the NestJS.
+It analyzes your backend source code in the compliation level and generates interaction library for the client developers.
+Therefore, server and client developers don't need any extra dedication, for the API interaction, like writing or reading the swagger documents.
 * :octocat: [LoopBack 4](https://github.com/strongloop/loopback-next) - A highly extensible Node.js and TypeScript framework for building APIs and microservices. :rocket: (see also: https://loopback.io/)
 * :octocat: [FoalTS](https://github.com/FoalTS/foal) - A simple, intuitive and complete framework for building enterprise-grade Node.JS applications :boom: :rocket: (see also: https://foalts.org)
 * :octocat: [Enso](http://ensojs.netlify.com) - Typescript first Node.JS framework inspired by Domain Driven Design principles with a focus on composition and Developer Experience